MauryaAbhishek/JetPackCompose-Inteview-/README.md

 StateFlow is designed to work with shared state, which is useful when working with concurrent access to data.

-In summary, while LiveData is designed specifically for Android and is lifecycle-aware, StateFlow is more general-purpose and is flow-based.
+**In summary**, **while LiveData is designed specifically for Android and is lifecycle-aware, StateFlow is more general-purpose and is flow-based.
 LiveData is observer-based and only allows for one observer, while StateFlow is flow-based and can be observed by multiple observers.
-Both LiveData and StateFlow are mutable and can be updated.
+Both LiveData and StateFlow are mutable and can be updated.**